ARCTraining/hpc2-software/book/course/spack/installing.md

 few other [required dependencies](https://spack.readthedocs.io/en/latest/getting_started.html#system-prerequisites).

 Spack is now alive in your terminal, and you can query available packages, or look at one to see what options you have for building it.
+Note the first command you run might take a little while, as it also has to download the separate spack packages repository, which by default ends up in `~/.spack`.
 We can now have a look at what packages are available to install:

 ```bash
 $ spack list